Will the Bipartisan Infrastructure Bill Breach the Debt Ceiling?

 - Those “interest-bearing obligations of the United States” are subject to the overall ceiling on the public debt.

 Since the debt ceiling was reset on August 1, 2021, that statutory limit has been $28,401.463 billion.
-Table III-C of the Daily Treasury Statement shows how Treasury has been trying to maintain a total debt level $25 billion below the ceiling every day since, using minor day-to-day variations in trust fund intragovermental debt to offset small changes in the publicly held debt subject to limit.
+Table III-C of the Daily Treasury Statement shows how Treasury has been trying to maintain a total debt level $25 million below the ceiling every day since, using minor day-to-day variations in trust fund intragovermental debt to offset small changes in the publicly held debt subject to limit.

 If the bipartisan infrastructure bill were signed into law today, the Secretary of the Treasury would be caught between two contradictory laws: 31 U.S.C. §3101, which states that “The face amount of obligations issued” shall not exceed the debt ceiling, and the aforementioned 26 U.S.C. §9602, which gives the Secretary the duty to invest the new $118 billion in Highway Trust Fund deposits into interest-bearing Treasury obligations.